saicharanp11/pay/README.md

 # pay
-this is the demo for pay
+this is the demo for app for payment